kaisenlinux/manpages-dev/packages/rdesktop.md

               The initial working directory for the user.
 Often used in combination with -s to set up a fixed login environment.

        -p <password>
               The password to authenticate with.
 Note that this may have no effect if "Always prompt for password" is enabled on the server.
-WARNING: if you specify a password on  the  com‐ mand line it may be visible to other users when they use tools like ps.
+WARNING: if you specify a password  on  the command line it may be visible to other users when they use tools like ps.
 Use -p - to make rdesktop request a password at startup (from standard input).

        -n <hostname>
               Client hostname.
 Normally rdesktop automatically obtains the hostname of the client.

        -k <keyboard-map>
               Keyboard  layout  to  emulate.
 This requires a corresponding keymap file to be installed.
 The standard keymaps provided with rdesktop follow the RFC1766 naming scheme: a language code followed by a country code if necessary - e.g.  en-us, en-gb, de, fr, sv, etc.

               The default keyboard map depends on the current locale (LC_* and LANG environment variables).
-If the current locale is unknown, the default keyboard map is en-us (a  US  English keyboard).
+If the current locale is unknown, the default keyboard map is en-us (a US Eng‐ lish keyboard).

               The keyboard maps are file names, which means that they are case sensitive.
 The standard keymaps are all in lowercase.

               The keyboard maps are searched relative to the directories $HOME/.rdesktop/keymaps, KEYMAP_PATH (specified at build time), and $CWD/keymaps, in this order.
-The keyboard-map ar‐ gument can also be an absolute filename.
+The keyboard-map argument can also be an absolute filename.

               The special value `none' can be used instead of a keyboard map.
 In this case, rdesktop will guess the scancodes from the X11 event key  codes  using  an  internal  mapping method.
 This method only supports the basic alphanumeric keys and may not work properly on all platforms so its use is discouraged.

        -g <geometry>
               Desktop  geometry  (WxH[@DPI][+X[+Y]]).
-If  geometry is the special word "workarea", the geometry will be fetched from the extended window manager hints property _NET_WORKAREA, from the root window.
+If  geometry  is  the  special  word  "workarea",  the  geometry  will  be  fetched from the extended window manager hints property
+              _NET_WORKAREA, from the root window.
 The geometry can also be specified as a percentage of the whole screen, e.g. "-g 80%", "-g 80%x70%".

               If the specified geometry depends on the screen size, and the screen size is changed, rdesktop will automatically reconnect using the new screen size.
-This requires that  rdesk‐ top has been compiled with RandR support.
+This  requires  that rdesktop has been compiled with RandR support.

               The  optional  DPI  parameter should be specified if the screen rdesktop is being displayed on is too far from 96 DPI for unscaled Windows to be readable.
 Windows currently accepts values from 96 to 480.

               Offset placement of window is optional.
 Starting point is upper left corner of screen.
 Window manager might push into visible area, if  a  panel  would  be  covered.
-The schema  is
-              "-g <value>+<xoff>+<yoff>, f.e. "-g 30%+200+600".
+The schema is "-g <value>+<xoff>+<yoff>, f.e. "-g 30%+200+600".

        -i     Use password as smartcard pin.
 If a valid user certificate is matched in smart card reader the password passed with p argument is used as pin for the smart card.
-This feature also requires that smart card redirection is used using r scard argument.
+This fea‐ ture also requires that smart card redirection is used using r scard argument.

        -f     Enable fullscreen mode.
 This overrides the window manager and causes the rdesktop window to fully cover the current screen.
-Fullscreen mode can be toggled at  any  time  using
+Fullscreen mode can be toggled at any time us‐ ing Ctrl-Alt-Enter.
-              Ctrl-Alt-Enter.

        -b     Force the server to send screen updates as bitmaps rather than using higher-level drawing operations.

        -t     Disable use of remote control.
 This will disable features like seamless connection sharing.

        -A <seamlessrdpshell>
               Enable  SeamlessRDP  by  specifying the path to seamless rdp shell.
 In this mode, rdesktop creates a X11 window for each window on the server side.
-This mode requires the Seam‐ lessRDP server side component, which is available from http://www.cendio.com/seamlessrdp/.
+This mode requires the
+              SeamlessRDP server side component, which is available from http://www.cendio.com/seamlessrdp/.

               When using this option, you should normally specify a startup shell which launches the desired application through SeamlessRDP.

               Example: rdesktop -A 'c:\seamlessrdp\seamlessrdpshell.exe' -s 'notepad' mywts.domain.com

               Any subsequential call to the above command line example will make use of the seamless connection sharing feature which spawns another notepad in the current connection  to the specified server and then exit.

        -V <tls version>
               Set the Transport Level Security (also known as SSL) Version used.
 Should be one of the following values: 1.0, 1.1, 1.2.
 By default all versions are supported.